 Will assess the presence of all toxicities outlined in National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events (CTCAE) version 5.0.

-Time frame: From time of first treatment up to 5 years
+Time frame: From time of first treatment up to the end of last treatment, up to 5 years

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.